mojaloop/ml-api-adapter/Onboarding.md

 # hit the health check endpoint to verify the server is up and running
 curl localhost:3000/health
 ```

-[todo: requires some tricky work with env variables]

 ##  5. <a name='Testing'></a>Testing